-- Legal risks, as changes to documentation for new and existing transactions may be required; - Financial risks, arising from any changes in the valuation of financial instruments linked to RFRs; - Pricing risks, as changes to RFRs could impact pricing mechanisms on some instruments; - Operational risks, due to the potential need to adapt IT systems, trade reporting infrastructure, operational processes and controls to accommodate one or more RFRs; and - Conduct risks, through potentially material adverse impacts on customers or financial markets.
+- Conduct risks, through potentially material adverse impacts on customers or financial markets if the Issuer's customers are not ready and able to adapt their own processes and systems to accommodate the RFR products; - Financial risks, arising from any changes in the valuation of financial instruments linked to RFRs and the implementation of ISDA's proposed protocol for the transition of derivatives contracts, such as potential earnings volatility resulting from contract modifications, changes in hedge accounting and a large volume of product and associated process changes; - Pricing risks, as changes to RFRs could impact pricing mechanisms on some instruments, assets and liabilities; and - Operational risks, due to the potential need for the Issuer, its customers and the market to adapt IT systems, trade reporting infrastructure, operational processes and controls to accommodate one or more RFRs.

 The benchmark specifications, together with the timetable and mechanisms for discontinuation of existing Ibors and implementation of RFRs, have not yet been agreed across the industry and regulatory authorities.
-Accordingly, it is not currently possible to determine whether, or to what extent, any such changes would affect the Issuer.
-However, the discontinuation of existing Ibors and implementation of RFRs could have a material adverse effect on the Issuer's business, financial condition, results of operations, prospects and customers.
+Accordingly, it is not currently possible to determine to what extent any such changes would affect the Issuer.
+However, the discontinuation of existing Ibors and implementation of RFRs could have a material adverse effect on the Issuer's business, financial condition, capital position, results of operations, prospects and customers.